Net sales and the cost of goods sold (COGS) are two figures found in every income statement.

 Cost of Sales refers to the various costs and expenses a business incurs during the production and sale of their product or service.
 Those costs can include labor, materials, and overhead.
 For an ecommerce company, for example:

 Labor: Salary and benefits paid to warehouse staff

 As Avinash Chandra, founder and CEO at BrandLoom explains it, “The cost of sales is basically the total cost that is utilized to craft a product or service.
 It is one of the best sales metrics to analyse your profit and loss.
 It helps you strategize your business activities in a cost-effective way.”

 The bottom line is Cost of Sales calculations primarily measure efficiency.
 What does it cost you to produce the sales and revenue you produce?

 Cost of Sales is often confused with Cost of Goods Sold (or COGS)—and for good reason.
 The two metrics measure the same thing, but they’re used by different types of companies.

-Whereas Net Sales can tell you how much your business is really bringing in, Cost of Sales tells you how much that revenue costs you—and it’s a vital part of calculating bottom-line sales metrics like Net Income and profit.
+Whereas Net Sales can tell you how much your business is really bringing in, Cost of Sales tells you how much that revenue costs you—and it’s a vital part of calculating bottom-line sales metrics like Net Income and operating margin.

 “[Cost of sales is] vital in helping the business to make important decisions about improving sales—to generate more revenues for the company and reduce the cost of producing goods and services, so that the net revenue or profit improves,” Alex Berman, founder at Email10k, said.

 Cost of Sales represents a measurement of the cost efficiency of your business.
-By calculating it regularly, you can identify inefficiencies in your operations and opportunities to reduce costs and improve profitability.
+By calculating it regularly, you can identify inefficiencies in your operations and opportunities to reduce costs and improve operating margins.